Mestany2/INDIVIDUAL-PROJECT-sorting-hat/READMEME.md

 * If you click the Sort button while the test field is blank, an alert message would appear
 * When a student name is entered, a student card is created under the First Year's column and randomly assigned to a Hogwart house
 * Click Expel button to move student to the dark side and the card would move to the Moldy Voldy Army
-* Filtered button are avaliable to show cards that are assigned to a specific house
+* Filtered button are available to show cards that are assigned to a specific house

 ## Screenshots of the project
 ![Screenshot](Screenshot.png)